-Special Instructions for Proposals Selecting the Division of Mathematical Sciences (DMS) as the First Unit of Consideration
+Special Instructions for Proposals Selecting the Division of Mathematical Sciences (DMS) as the Primary Unit of Consideration

+DMREF proposals of special interest to the Division of Mathematical Sciences must seek new mathematical or statistical results that will advance the DMREF agenda.
 In addition to the mathematical and statistical modeling and analysis that occur in the interactions among experiments, models, and simulations, DMREF topics of special interest to DMS include, but are not limited to:

-- Optimization of design in complicated, high-dimensional state spaces; - Effective data mining methods to uncover relationships important for predictive modeling and design (e.g. between microstructure and bulk properties, or among composition, processing, and bulk properties); - First-principles understanding of materials; - Data-analytic tools and the interplay between data and predictive modeling; and - Challenges presented not only by multiscale issues, but also by the problem of rapidly making use of differences between theory, new experimental data, and new simulation results to revise the theory, reformulate the simulation models and methods, and develop new experiments
+- Optimization of design in complicated, high-dimensional state spaces; - Effective data mining methods to uncover relationships important for predictive modeling and design (e.g. between microstructure and bulk properties, or among composition, processing, and bulk properties); - First-principles understanding of materials; - · Data-analytic tools and the interplay between data and predictive modeling; and - Challenges presented not only by multiscale issues, but also by the problem of rapidly making use of differences between theory, new experimental data, and new simulation results to revise the theory, reformulate the simulation models and methods, and develop new experiments

-This example is similar to data assimilation and data fusion problems encountered elsewhere, but here the possibilities offered by better data and closely coupled iteration create new opportunities for theoretical and algorithmic advances in mathematics and statistics.
+The last example above is similar to data assimilation and data fusion problems encountered elsewhere, but here the possibilities offered by better data and closely coupled iteration create new opportunities for theoretical and algorithmic advances in mathematics and statistics.